Is it worth buying a curved TV? We look at the benefits of upgrading from a flat screen telly

 This might sound a bit dull, but neutrality is actually quite a step forward from the hostility we’d been feeling towards curved screens prior to us actually getting to live with a few.

 One thing we can say for sure is that curved screens make more sense on bigger screen sizes, to the point where making a 55-inch TV curved is of questionable benefit.
-But we did quietly enjoy the curve on the 65-inch Samsung, and as a result we’re at least intrigued to see what we make of even larger curved models when they arrive.
+But we have quietly enjoyed the curve on the 65-inch offerings of Samsung and Sony, and as a result we’re at least intrigued to see what we make of even larger curved models when they arrive.

 The jury remains out as to whether curved screens will one day become the ‘de facto’ TV shape.
 But while certainly not without their problems, curved screens have to date made just about a strong enough case for themselves to make it impossible to write them off as the short-lived gimmick we’d once expected them to be.

 What do you think of Curved TVs?
-Let us know in the comments
+If you've bought one, what are your experiences with it?
+Let us know in the comments below.